Myboo235/whisper_transcribe_rasp4/README.md

-## 🎙️ Real-Time Speech Transcription with Whisper
+## 🎙️ Real-Time Speech Transcription with Vosk

-This project provides a real-time speech-to-text demo using [OpenAI Whisper](https://github.com/openai/whisper) with microphone input.
+This project provides a real-time speech-to-text demo using [Vosk](https://alphacephei.com/vosk/) with microphone input.
 You can run it **with Docker** or **without Docker** depending on your setup.

 ---